-- A member's or applicant's eligibility to be or stay enrolled in this plan or health insurance coverage - A limitation on otherwise covered benefits - A clinical review decision - A decision that a service is experimental, investigative, not medically necessary or appropriate, or not effective - A decision related to compliance with protection against balance billing as defined by federal and state law.
+- A member's or applicant's eligibility to be or stay enrolled in this plan or health insurance coverage - · A limitation on otherwise covered benefits - · A clinical review decision - A decision that a service is experimental, investigative, not medically necessary or appropriate, or not effective - A decision related to compliance with protection against balance billing as defined by federal and state law.

-WHAT YOU CAN A APPEAL
+WHAT YOU CAN APPEAL

-Claims and Prior Authorization Payment Benefits or charges were not applied correctly, including a limit or restriction on otherwise covered benefits.
-Denied Coverage of your service, supply, device or prescription was denied or partially denied.
-This includes prior authorization denials.
+Claims and Payment Benefits or charges were not applied correctly, including a limit or Prior restriction on otherwise covered benefits.
+1